-For additional information call 394-1000, TTY: 394-2282.
-Web site: www.cata.org/
+For additional information call 394-1000, or MI Relay Center Voice TDD: 800-649-3777.
+Web site: www.cata.org.

 CARPOOLING

 Ride Board: Going somewhere in North America?
 A bulletin board, located on the lower level of the MSU Union outside the Microcomputer Center, allows students to post "rides wanted" and "rides available."
 You are responsible for your own arrangements and for checking the references of those with whom you ride.